- Scholarship Information

 - WATCH DEADLINES – financial aid offices and scholarship personnel adhere to them.

 - You are responsible for making sure that ALL parts of the application arrive on time.
 If letters of recommendation or transcripts are required, give the people who will provide these documents generous lead-time.
-Also give them a stamped, addressed envelope if the recommendation is to be mailed separately.

 - Finally – keep a written record of scholarships for which you applied.
 Make a note of deadlines, requirements, and responses.